helgejo/practicum/P07/README.md

 Learning objectives:

   - Building an inverted index and a document (meta)data store
-  - Boolean and ranked retrieval (using the Vector Space Model)
+  - Retrieval using the Boolean and Vector Space Models

 ## Notes